This article on ancient India covers Gupta and post-Gupta rulers.

 - Information about their history through biographies.

-- He belonged to Pushyabhuti Dynasty when Gupta dynasty was fading.
+- He belonged to Pushyabhuti Dynasty when the Gupta Dynasty was fading.

 - His court poet, Banabhatta, wrote his biography, the Harshacharita, in Sanskrit.

-- Xuan Zang, spent a lot of time at Harsha’s court and left a detailed account of what he saw.
+- Xuan Zang spent much time at Harsha’s court and left a detailed account of what he saw.

 The Pallavas, Chalukyas and Pulakeshin